Skip to content

 ControlAction

-Press Select (short) SelectEnter edit mode for the selected knob
+Press Select (short) SelectEnter Macro selection (edit mode) for the selected knob

 Hold Back and Select together Hold Select + BackOpen Main Menu